morgankj/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+- A token is used to verify that the api call went through and returned data correctly - in this case specifically, the token on local storage confirms that the user logged in successfully.
+It is commonly used as a security precaution to limit functionality or visibility of assets on a site.

 2. What steps can you take in your web apps to keep your data secure?
+- You can create confidential files (in our lessons, we put them in a Constants folder > index.js) and list them in your .gitignore file
+- You can use Private Routes or tokens to limit visibility of content

 3. Describe how web servers work.
+- The internet is tubes!
+(Warren forced us to watch this, lol)
+- Web servers are computers that run/host websites - they store, process, and return data to be displayed to users.
+This is done at a rapid pace and massive scale, accomplished through HTTP

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- CREATE: post - inserts data
+- READ: get - reads data
+- UPDATE: put (or patch if you're old-school) - update data (or insert if you use a new ID, which would be more CREATE)
+- DELETE: delete - deletes data